heroku/semver.io/README.md

 ## Overriding the Default Stable Version

-Occasionaly, a new version of Node.js will be released that world just isn't ready for.
+Occasionaly new versions of node are released that world just isn't ready for.
 This could be a predictiable change like a bump in minor version from `0.8.25` to `0.10.0`, or an [unexpectedly unstable release like `0.10.19`](https://github.com/joyent/node/issues/6263).
 To override the stable default version, use a config var:

 ```
-heroku sudo config:set DEFAULT_VERSION_OVERRIDE=0.10.17 -a node-semver-service
+heroku sudo config:set DEFAULT_VERSION_OVERRIDE=0.10.18 -a node-semver-service
 ```

-When the dust settles and the world is ready for the real default, remove the override:
+When the dust settles, remove the override:

 ```
 heroku sudo config:unset DEFAULT_VERSION_OVERRIDE -a node-semver-service